 Wiley has worked on Off-Broadway, Showtime, HBO, Travel Channel, Netflix, Amazon, Universal Studios, and Hulu productions.
 He is affiliated with the Czechoslovak American Marionette Theatre Company, SITI Theatre Company (an avid Suzuki & Viewpoints practitioner), and The Groundlings.
 Wiley earned his BFA in Theatre from NYU's Tisch School of Drama; he studied practical aesthetics with the Atlantic Theatre Company, Elizabethan & Jacobean drama at The Royal Academy of Dramatic Arts in London, and musical theatre performance at New Studio on Broadway.

 Wiley is a director at the Youth Academy of Dramatic Arts (YADA) in LA & an instructor with Village Theatre; in addition to his current role on the managing team of the Hollywood Fringe Festival.

 "I am especially passionate about mythic stories, shared through collaborating forms of artistic expression, that celebrate empathy, responsibility, and ultimately action." - Wiley

 What People Say about Wiley...

 "Wiley acts with a quality of ease and I see him bringing so many dynamic aspects of himself to the stage."

 "Wiley lights up the stage, using his innate sense of comedic timing to create a joyous and energetic performance."

-They probably also said I was a hard working talented professional, but this is what stuck with me...
+- Someone who also said I'm a "extremely talented and hard working professional" but this is what stuck with me...